lawrence-matsuoka/cpphysics/README.md

-# threebody-simulation
+# cpphysics

+A repository to practice C++ and learn some basic physics using OpenGL.

 ## Learning outcomes
 - Practice development in C++
 - Learn OpenGL
 - Apply my mathematical background to learn some basic physics

 The code is mostly to get down and dirty and some experience with C++ rather than trying to make this repository look "pretty".
+I set a goal of trying to simulate the three body problem since I enjoyed the Netflix show and have now read 2/3 of the Remembrance of Earth's Past books that the show is based upon.
+This has had varying degrees of success.

+There are examples that I made from scratch such as:
+- hello.cpp: A basic hello world program
+- circle.cpp: A basic circle created with the TRIANGLE_FAN parameter in OpenGL
+- test.cpp: What ended up being a 2D program that does have three bodies but did not behave as planned
+- gravity.cpp: Taken from [kavan010's gravity_sim repo](https://github.com/kavan010/gravity_sim) and modified to have three similarly sized bodies

 ## Dependencies